|Friday, December 2nd, 2022||Profile|Contact||

 |Home | Profile | Freedom | Philosophy | Technology | Other topics | Links & Resources|

-In February (or late January) of 2017 my Facebook account was disabled without any warning or explanation, and my inquiries to Facebook concerning this matter have not been answered, so unfortunately it's not presently possible to contact me or connect with me via Facebook.
+In February of 2017 I discovered that my Facebook account was disabled without any warning or explanation, and my inquiries to Facebook concerning this matter have not been answered, so unfortunately it's not presently possible to contact me or connect with me via Facebook.
 I have also reviewed Facebook's policies concerning end-user conduct (as recommended as part of their "appeals" process, which I also attempted), but I have not violated any of their rules (e.g., I haven't posted ellicit content, harassed anyone, or posted anything illegal, etc.).

 The official link to my Facebook page (in case you were curious to see what a disabled Facebook account looks like) is: https://www.facebook.com/randolf.c.richardson

 At this point I won't be creating another Facebook account, not only because it's time-consuming, but also because I don't know what Facebook's reason is for disabling my account, which leaves me with having to assume that any new account I create will probably also be disabled.

 I just discovered that Facebook is interfering with my freedom to vote by preventing me from voting in a web site poll that requires a valid Facebook account for voting.
 My various attempts over the past 22 months to contact Facebook regarding their decision to banish my account have gone unanswered -- their phone number plays a pre-recorded message before terminating the call (with no options to reach a department or leave a message), and a few staff members I've contacted on LinkedIn.com were unable to help me because the internal departments are apparently isolated and prevented from communicating with each other, which seems dysfunctional to me.